Helping Your Site Be Found Online

 With our research, your website will attract consumers to your website rather than visitors going to your competitors.
 We will give you feedback on how you can stand out from your competitors.

 Succeed in Pay-Per-Click Campaigns

-A Pay Per Click (PPC) campaign is a popular way of attracting targeted visitors to a web site and converting them into buyers.
+A Pay Per Click (PPC) campaign is a popular way of attracting targeted visitors to a website and converting them into buyers.
 Here, an advertiser needs to make payments for the ads published online solely based on the qualifying clicks.
-This means payments need to made only when a visitor clicks on the advertisement to visit the web site or the landing page. (click to expand each)
+This means payments need to be made only when a visitor clicks on the advertisement to visit the website or the landing page. (click to expand each)

-Select the keywords that describe your blog, service or product best of all.
+Select the keywords that describe your blog, service, or product best.
 These should be the words that people naturally use when trying to find your site or product.
 The more keywords you use, the more visibility your page has.